oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_gi_version_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple GiVersion resources in Oracle Cloud Infrastructure
-- Gets a list of supported GI versions for VM Cluster.
+- Gets a list of supported GI versions for the Exadata Cloud@Customer VM cluster.

 ..
 Aliases